Page 30

 GPT

-This page sees a procession of young women as both ordinary island motion and something elevated into ritual, song, and temporary release from family order.
+This page sees a procession of young women as ordinary island motion elevated into ritual, song, and temporary release from family order.

 The scene feels cinematic and ceremonial at once.
-Carts, roads, weddings, and mutual exhilaration are described as if they belong to a suspended social world, where movement itself becomes a brief form of blessing.
+Carts, roads, weddings, and mutual exhilaration belong to a suspended social world, where movement itself becomes a brief form of blessing before the journey ends.

 Claude